Headline-Guided Extractive Summarization for Thai News Articles: Experiments

 \subsubsection{Assessment of the summary sentence selection as a binary classification task using precision, recall, and F1 scores}

-To further evaluate the summarization performance, we formalized the extracted summary as binary classification task.
+To further evaluate the summarization performance, we formalized the extracted summary as a binary classification task.
 The evaluation is performed at the document and sentence levels using precision, recall, and F1 scores.
 The target reference is the extractive summary determined by the Oracle method.
 In the document-level evaluation, these metrics were calculated independently for each article and then averaged across all articles to provide the model's overall performance.
 On the other hand, the sentence-level assessment combined all sentences from all articles and computed the metrics collectively.
 The document-level evaluation assesses the model's ability to output cohesive summaries that capture the overall essence of each document.
 In contrast, the sentence-level evaluation focuses on the precision and relevance of individual sentences.
 Together, these assessments offer a comprehensive understanding of the model's performance in identifying and summarizing key information.

 According to Table \ref{tab:result_binary_all}, all baseline models demonstrated strong performance in either precision or recall at the document and sentence levels.
-HL-COS achieved high recall but lower precision, while BERTSUM exceled in precision but had lower recall.
-Although these models performed well in specific metrics, they fell short of CHIMA in F1 score.
+HL-COS achieved high recall but lower precision, while BERTSUM excelled in precision but had lower recall. {}{Despite exhibiting higher recall than precision, GPTSUM showed poor performance in both metrics.} Although these models performed well in specific metrics, they fell short of CHIMA in terms of the F1 score.
 In contrast, CHIMA-SA and CHIMA-HM delivered both high and well-balanced performance across precision and recall, resulting in the best F1 score.
 Table \ref{tab:result_binary_individual} additionally highlights their superior F1 performance on most datasets i.e. ``Thairath'', ``Prachatai'', and ``Thai PBS'', while HL-COS achieved promising results on the ``The Standard'' dataset.

 These results emphasize the consistent effectiveness of integrating headline information in CHIMA models, enhancing their ability to recall key sentences and output more informative summaries of Thai news articles.